 If the recycling bins are there, they typically only include separation of glass, plastic and metal.
 Separating organic matter from the waste seems to be light years away.
 But what bugs us the most, is how hard it is to find a way to dispose of those tricky items like batteries, light bulbs and electronic waste.

-Hence we’ve done a bit of digging, and here is a list of helpful recycling places to take those pesky items in KL:
+Hence we’ve done a bit of digging, and here is a list of helpful recycling centres and other places to take those pesky items in KL.

 E-waste, batteries and other recyclables

 These guys are recycling superheroes.
 This social enterprise collects everything from paper and plastic to scrap metal, clothes, used cooking oil, e-waste, empty ink cartridges, laptops and all types of batteries.
 They separate the functioning items and usable clothes and dispose of the rest.
 Check the complete list on their FB page here and arrange pick up by Whatsapp: 012-672 2898.

 The recycling centre at IPC

 A convenient drop off for recyclables, pay-back of metal, aluminium, paper and plastics.
 There is also a collection point of your out-of-life mercury content light bulbs (also known as CFL – Compact Fluorescent Lamp) and batteries.
 You can drive into the recycling centre from the back of the building.
 More info here.

 At IKEA Mutiara Damansara you can head to the Exchanges & Return counter for out-of-life mercury content light bulbs and batteries.
 The locations of the recycling bins seems to change depending on the current layout of the display.
 At the moment the boxes for bulbs, batteries, plastic bottles and other plastic are opposite the customer service counters.